ParthCv/precisely-3D-city-mapping/README.md

 ## Overview

-This is a program that reads files containing 3D models of cities stored inside data models and renders them into a 3D Window.
+This is a commandline tool and MapInfo Pro add-in that reads files containing 3D models of cities stored inside data models and renders them into a 3D Window.
 Current program can read only .xml and .city.gml files.
 For .city.json files, the program first converts the file to a GML file and then renders the file into the window.